AlecVangilbergen/use-case-gpt-frontend/README.md

 ```

-## Step 4: Verify Backend is Running CorrectlyOpen your browser and go to http://localhost:8000/.
+## Step 4: Verify Backend is Running Correctly
+Open your browser and go to http://localhost:8000/.
 You should see a welcome message indicating that the backend is running correctly.
 ```bash
 {"message": "Welcome to the API, made with FastAPI!!"}
 ```